Sylladexter/Cirrane/03 - Notes/Sports Notes.md

 ## The Gauntlet
 - The major sport of Cirrane.
 The Gauntlet is a sport mixed up of freeze tag, capture the flag, and a battle royale.
+- The goal is to have the most by the the end of the match.
+- Players of the sport are known as gauntlet runners or just runners.
+- Start in Cirrane as a way to honor the gods, it has evolved over the years to be less of a blood sport but still carries many risks to runners.

 ## Team Structure
 - Coach